 For more information about planning your arrival, what to pack for college, and traveling to the US, visit the International Education web pages >>

 Use your SUNY Cobleskill email to sign into the eRezLife portal to complete the online housing survey.
-The housing survey becomes available in March; you should complete it by June 15th for best consideration of your preferences.
+The housing survey is now available; you should complete it by June 15th for best consideration of your preferences.
 Housing assignments are available on the eRezLife site mid-July.

 For any questions, please contact Residential Life at email@example.com or 518-255-5215.